Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Truck Accident Cost Statistics

-Truck crashes have a significant impact on transportation companies, and the cost of damage to property, cargo, and other vehicles can easily reach the six-figure mark.
+Truck crashes have a significant impact on transportation companies (especially if they start to involve expensive self-driving trucks, which many Americans believe will make roads less safe), and the cost of damage to property, cargo, and other vehicles can easily reach the six-figure mark.
 While nothing is more important than the safety of people, it's also worth recognizing the dramatic financial consequences of large truck crashes.

 21. Based on a government study from 2007, the average cost of crashes involving trucks weighing 10,000 pounds or more was $91,112.
 In today's dollars, that would be $146,349 per crash.
 (Federal Motor Carrier Safety Administration)